 Applications and services generate a significant amount of data.
 This includes data such as application event logs, clickstream data, social network interactions, and e-commerce transactions.
 Collecting and analyzing this event-driven data can reveal user trends and provide valuable business insights.

-GCP provides a variety of services you can use to host applications, from the virtual machines of Google Compute Engine, to the managed platform of Google App Engine, to the container management of Google Container Engine.
+GCP provides a variety of services you can use to host applications, from the virtual machines of Compute Engine, to the managed platform of App Engine, to the container management of Kubernetes Engine.

 When you host your applications on GCP, you gain access to built-in tools and processes that make it easy to send your data to GCP’s rich ecosystem of data management services.